 We will keep you current here and on our website as work commences.
 Please call us if you have any questions or concerns.

-The KDCFS has applied for funding through the Wildfire Risk Reduction Grant administrated by the BC Wildfire Service/FLNRORD to assist with fuel remediation in this area.
+The KDCFS has applied for and will receive $280,000 funding from the Wildfire Risk Reduction Grant administrated by the BC Wildfire Service/FLNRORD to assist with fuel remediation in this area.
 This work is implemented through the BC Provincial Strategic Threat Analysis and addresses Risk Class 1 and 2 priority areas.
-On a local level it is informed through the 2016 Kaslo and Area D Community Wildfire Resilience Plan, as well as the new 2020 KDCFS Landscape Level Wildfire Plan.
+On a local level it is informed through the 2016 Kaslo and Area D Community Wildfire Resilience Plan, as well as our new 2020 KDCFS Landscape Level Wildfire Plan.

 Preliminary planning has identified harvest fuel treatment units between Kaslo and Cooper Creek which will be implemented over the next 3 years.
 The Kaslo/Shutty Wildfire Corridor is the first of these treatments for which we constructed a 1km access extension towards McDonald Creek at the end of 2019.
 Timber Ridge Contracting is scheduled to do this harvest fuel reduction work, which will extend through much of the summer.